MatthewSoars/Gym_Tracker/README.md

 Keeping track of your daily gym workouts when following a routine typically involves the use of a paid app or notes software, which must be constantly updated.
 Therefore, the idea behind this tracker is to show the day's workout automatically and allow the user to tick them off as they go through their routine.

+The main requirements for the project, therefore, are as follows -
+- Needs to show workout for that day
+- Needs to be free
+- Needs to viewable on a phone screen

 ### Initial Design

 <img src="https://github.com/MatthewSoars/Gym_Tracker/blob/main/resources/inital_design.png" style="margin-bottom: 20px;">